ctu-mrs/uvdar_core/quirks.md

 In other words, the unit with higher MAC address ignores boradcast messges from units with lower MAC addresses.
 If this is seen as insufficient, talk with Vít Petřík.

+## Portainer loading times
+The portainer system take long time - even a few minutes to load after turning a unit on.
+This is frustrating and slows down deployment.

 ## Testing
 To test if the system works, you need at least two units.
 Run the `uvdar_stack` though Portainer on both.